pywren/alternative_clouds/azure/README.md

 * `jobrunner.py` This runs in a subprocess to unpickle the function, and puts the output in storage.
 * `run.py` same as wrenhandler
 * `pywren.version.py` Version.

+### Runtimes
+We can deploy a runtime directly to the function container using Azure's Kudu service.
+This gives us a few advantages

+* Azure functions gives you access to **persistent** storage.
+This means that we don't have to pull a runtime from cloud storage every invocation, since we can just stick one in persistent storage.
+* Because Azure doesn't have isolation between concurrent containers, sticking a runtime into persistent storage means we don't have to deal with any race conditions or coordination between threads trying to write the same binary to the same location.

 ## Invoking
 In order to have asynchronous invocation, we use Queue Triggers.
 This works similar to PyWren on AWS.
 We pack all of our arguments into a dict, serialize it into a JSON string, and drop an arg string into the queue for each task we want to run.
 Under the hood, Azure will parse the json and do any processing or preparation necessary before your function starts.